flynx/diff.js/README.md

 - in `"skills"` missing `"guitar"`
 - in `"skills"` different `"length"`

-A couple of words on the format:
+Some words on the format:
 - `A` and `B` indicate the states of the *change* in the input objects,
 - `path` tells us how to reach the *change* in the inputs,
 - The odd thing in `"path"` of the third change is the *index* of the change in the input `"skills"` arrays where each element (`[2, 0]` and `[2, 1]`) describes the spot in the array that changed in the corresponding input object.
 Each element consists of two items, the first is the actual *index* or position of the change (in both cases `2`) and the second is the length of the change (`0` and `1` respectively, meaning that in `A` we have zero or no items and in `B` one),